Skip to content

 Date

-Engineers working on higher-risk building projects will need to be assessed against a new standard to feature on the competency register.
+Engineers working on higher-risk building projects will need to demonstrate their competency.
+The register introduces a new standard to assess this.
 Image credit: Shutterstock

-The ICE and the Institution of Structural Engineers (IStructE) have agreed to run a joint registration process for a new competency register for members working as designers on tall buildings.
+The ICE and the Institution of Structural Engineers (IStructE) have launched a new competency register for members working as structural engineering designers on higher-risk buildings (HRBs).

-An HRB in England is a building that’s at least 18m tall or has at least seven storeys, and contains at least two residential units or is a care home or hospital.
+These HRBs are defined by the Building Safety Act.
+An HRB in England is a minimum of 18m tall or has at least seven storeys, and contains at least two residential units or is a care home or hospital.

 Who is the new register for?